 Use chalk to practice their numbers and addition and subtraction.
 Write the numbers on the ground and have them run to the 4.
 Or have them run to the answers of “1 + 1” or “6-2!”

-Offer them a Healthy Snack While They Work:
+9. Offer them a Healthy Snack While Kindergarteners do Homework:

-Try to offer “brain food” during this time to boost their minds and memories: berries (especially blueberries), bananas, trail mix, sunbutter and jelly or a pbj sandwich, or avocado (try guacamole and chips).
+Offer them “brain food” during this time to boost their minds and memories: berries (especially blueberries), bananas, trail mix, sunbutter and jelly, and avocado (try guacamole and chips).

 Offer up rewards for when they finish a row of their work…stickers, stars, or even a treat.